imilkes/imilkes/README.md

 I am ilana, a fullstack product designer and tech-driven founder with +11 years of experience across industries like edTech, govtech, climate fintech, web3 and financial markets.
 I like building solutions that improve or disrupt (for the better) our societies and 'the collective', unleashing human potential at its full capacity.
 In this lifetime, I realized love is a quantum leap and everyone is interconnected.
 Our choices and intentions, while in system loops and parallel realities, are evolution opportunities for our souls to evolve and fulfill our agreements and life purposes.
 While I am not navigating mediums, armies, psychics and hypnotists, I like to create, travel and grow.
 Always appreciative of the groups I incarnate with.
 Thanks to all because our projections are our spiritual evolution.
 Giver.
 It's been 'proven'. .

 <b> 🃏 Transits And Lessons.
-'Die' To Choose The Realest.
 Mission Accomplished:</b>

          🫀💎 Spiritual integrity and actions are always registered regardless of the system participants, the system intentions and the system 'state'.
          🪞 Your Life Review is your life review.
 People will misjudge you anyways.
 Be true to who you are and what you believe in.
          ✨ Information from Spirit is a gift.
 Knowing something and choosing love despite it all is not an act of self-sabotage or going backwards.
          🫀 Creating from love at the core is ever-lasting, regardless of what is done to the creation or the creator.
 There is always an echo in the akasha.
          🔮 Sometimes you elevate yourself and others by choosing from love and freewill.
 Again, your life review is your life review.
-         🔪 CheaTers = ExtremeRigh 🥸Your relationship with yourself (how you see yourself) is a lens to how you see others.
+         🔪 cheaTers = 🚶🏼‍➡️(the man seeing the women suns explode) are eventually revealed by the cosmos.
          🫀 It's all an evolving spiritual process.
 Love guides, the roles evolve = the essence stays.
          🫀💎 ACCESS.
 GIVERS.
 By choosing the 'source' I chose my 'past life' within this lifetime, which, paradoxically, is the future.